zhou-l/ContIndexPtVolRen/README.md

 # Continuous Indexed Points for Multivariate Volume Visualization
 The project includes the visualization tool for exporing processed multivariate volumes, and the Matlab code that preprocesses the multivariate volumes and indexed points.

 More information can be found in the paper "Continuous Indexed Points for Multivariate Volume Visualization" by Liang Zhou, Xinyi Gou, and Daniel Weiskopf.
-(The CVM journal).
-If you use our approach, please cite the following paper.
+If you use our approach, please cite as follows.
 ```
 @ARTICLE{Zhou2025cvm,
   author={Zhou, Liang and Gou, Xinyi and Weiskopf, Daniel},
   title={Continuous Indexed Points for Multivariate Volume Visualization},
   journal={Computational Visual Media},
-  year={},
+  year={in press},
   volume={},
   number={},
-  pages={}
+  pages={},
+  doi={10.26599/CVM.2025.9450496 }
   }
 ````
+The arXiv version of the paper can be found at: [arXiv:2506.19400](https://arxiv.org/abs/2506.19400).

 ![Continuous indexed points for volume visualization](/images/cvm25.png)

 # Installations